-Search for diver missing off Farne Islands
+Search goes on for diver missing off Farne Islands

 - Published

-A search is being carried out for a diver who has been missing for 24 hours off the coast of Northumberland.
+A police marine team is continuing to search for a diver who has been missing for more than 24 hours off the coast of Northumberland.

-Specialist police teams joined in the multi-agency quest to find the man, who disappeared in the North Sea on Sunday at around 11:30 BST.
+The man disappeared in the North Sea on Sunday at around 11:30 BST, and a multi-agency operation was launched.

 He had been diving from a vessel north of Longstone Lighthouse in the Farne Islands when he failed to resurface.